svei00/blogExcelSolutionsV/notes.md

   - Stop the application: `pm2 stop my-app`
   - Delete the application: `pm2 delete my-app`
   - Save the pm2 process list (Useful when reboots): `pm2 save`
 17. Adding the SSL certificate to the server (Configuration for Alma Linux).
   - Install the Certbot: `sudo dnf install epel-release -y`
   - Install the Required Dependencies: `sudo dnf install certbot python3-certbot-nginx -y`
   - Make sure you already have a domain name and it is pointing to your server IP.
 Ex.
     - Type: A, Name/host: @, Value(Ip Address): 123.45.67.89 TTL 300 (When setting up te server 300, when stable 14400).
     - Type: A, Name/host: www, Value(Ip Address): 123.45.67.89 TTL 300
     - [DNS Checker](https://dnschecker.org/) To confirm the propagation of the server.
+    - [SSL Labs](https://www.ssllabs.com/ssltest/) For test if the server too (IPv4 and IPv6)
   - Generate the SSL Certificate: `sudo certbot --nginx -d example.com -d www.example.com`
   - Verify the SSL Setup on nginx: `sudo nginx -t`
   - If everything its ok reload the nginx server: `sudo systemctl reload nginx`